Another picture that is shared online with the claims that this is a genuine WW1 photo showing a real soldier in a terrible situation.

 But just like with the other photo of a WW1 soldier I dealt with earlier, this too is not a real WW1 photo, it is not even a real soldier.

-What you see on the photo is a mannequin in a display at the Australian War Memorial collection.
+What you see on the photo is a mannequin in a display at the Australian War Memorial collection in Canberra.

 It was made in 1986 by very talented artist Peter Corlett.

-He succeeded so well in depicting the terrible situation at the front during WW1 that the statue was almost immediately very popular with the visitors of the Western Front Galleries.
+He succeeded so well in depicting the terrible situation at the front during WW1 that the statue became very popular with the visitors of the Western Front Galleries.

-Anyone who visited this museum will remember the soldier and it is therefore no wonder that it is often called out when someone shares it online again.
+Anyone who visited this museum will remember the soldier and it is therefore no wonder that it is often recognised and mentioned when someone shares it online again.

-I am not sure why so many people think it is real, there clearly is something not quite right with the picture perspective wise, but it also just doesn’t look like a photo from that era.
+I am not sure why some people think it is real, there clearly is something not quite right with the picture perspective wise, but it also just doesn’t look like a photo from that era.

-Mind you, the pose was actually based on a genuine WW1 photo.
+Mind you, the pose was actually based on a genuine WW1 photo of a stretcher bearer, it is unknown if the man is suffering from shell shock, gas or just exhausted.

 But it is important that we stop people from sharing this picture as being a genuine depiction of a soldier with shell shock.